alkurbatov/dotfiles/man/emacs_keys.md

 M-x fundamental-mode - switch to the fundamental mode (default).
 M-x text mode - switch to the text mode to edit basic text.
 M-x ov TAB - switch to the overwrite mode.
-M-x whitespace-mode - show tabs, spaces and lineendings.
+M-x whitespace-mode - show tabs, spaces and line endings.

 ## Auto fill mode
 M-x auto-fill-mode - enable the auto fill mode (automatically break line if it is too long).
-M-x refill-mode - same as auto fill mode, but reformats paragraphs automatically.
+M-x refill-mode - same as auto fill mode, but reformat paragraphs automatically.
-C-x f - change max line length (70 is deault).
+C-x f - change max line length (70 is default).
 M-q - reformat the paragraph under the cursor.